Information to Help you Navigate a Trump Trifecta Government Shutdown

 Will there be impacts to Medicare or Medicaid?

 However, many federal workers at the agencies that oversee Medicare and Medicaid would be furloughed.
-This could lead to longer wait times to speak with a CMS representative during a shutdown.
+This could lead to longer wait times to speak with a representative during a shutdown.

 Will my VA benefits be affected?

 Veterans will continue to receive their benefits, including pensions, health care, compensation, education and housing support.
 The Board would be able to process appeals but the VA will be unable to conduct outreach to vets.
-All public-facing regional offices would be closed and resources including career counseling, transition assistance, and cemetery grounds maintenance would be paused.
+All public-facing regional offices would be closed, and resources including career counseling, transition assistance, and cemetery grounds maintenance would be paused.

 Would a government shutdown impact my WIC benefits?

-Will my SNAP benefits be cut?
+Will my Supplemental Nutrition Assistance Program (SNAP) benefits be cut?

 Will I still have access to Temporary Assistance for Needy Families (TANF), including cash assistance?

-Because TANF is funded by the government but distributed by state agencies, this will depend on your state policy.
+Since TANF is funded by the government but distributed by state agencies, this will depend on your state policy.
 During a government shutdown, it is likely that the federal government will need to halt its quarterly TANF payments to states, but state governments will have the option to continue providing benefits and services without interruption.

 Will the U.S. Postal Service continue delivering mail?